StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_name.md

 - `generics(T1, T2, ...)` - Optional.
 Specifies concrete types for generic parameters.
   When provided, the Name component will be added to entities with this component using the specified generic parameters.
+- `name = ...` - Optional.
+Specified custom name literal to use.

 # Example
 ```rust